250 EXC TPI Six Days

-The KTM 300 EXC TPI cylinder has a bore of 72mm and is fitted with the sophisticated power valve, which provides really smooth and controllable power characteristics.
-For the EFI application the cylinder features two lateral domes that hold the fuel injectors supplying fuel into the rear transfer ports.
-The downstream injection guarantees excellent atomization of the fuel with the upstreaming air.
-Thus the loss of unburnt fuel is minimal for less emissions, a more efficient combustion and reduced fuel consumption.
+The KTM 250 EXC TPI cylinder has a bore of 66.4mm and is fitted with the sophisticated power valve providing smooth and controllable power characteristics.
+For the EFI application the cylinder features two lateral domes, which hold the fuel injectors supplying fuel into the rear transfer ports.
+Thus the loss of unburnt fuel is reduced for less emissions, efficient combustion and low fuel consumption.
 A little tube in the back of the cylinder is connected with an intake pressure sensor, which supplies pressure data to the control unit.

 CRANKCASES AND ENGINE COVERS